jonathanmani/DailyUI/README.md

 Everyday, I code these challenges to stay relevant and up-to-date with my frontend knowledge

 ## Optimizations
 My initial creations are made with pure HTML and CSS.
-Further iterations are made using Tailwind and Bootstrap to stay relvant with modern coding practices
+Further iterations are made using Tailwind and Bootstrap to stay relevant with modern coding practices

 ## Lesson I Learned
 First impressions are imporatant, especially when dealing with end-users.
 Being able to navigate the Frontend and Backend makes me a better Full-Stack Developer and provides greater value to my end users